malichishti/iot-central-and-adt-industrial-OEE/README.md

     - Add a Send + Listen Policy and then copy the connection string for later use.
     <img src="images/rwpolicy.png" />
 2. In IoT Central create a Data Export for all your devices to an Event Hub destination as per the instructions [here](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-export-to-event-hubs?tabs=connection-string%2Cjavascript).
-    - Add a new Destination (for similicity we are using Connection String)
+    - Add a new Destination (for simplicity we are using Connection String)
     <img src="images/createdestination.png" />
     - Configure the Data Export to export all of the Telemetry to the Event Hub destination.
     <img src="images/configureexport.png" />

 ### Create ADT Service ###
 1. Provision Azure Digital Twins instance as per the instruction [here](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-portal).
-  - Once provisioned go the the [Twin explorer](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
+    - Once provisioned go the [Twin explorer](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
 2. For the device groups/models that you would like to integrate with ADT, upload their DTDL Models into the ADT.
 A DTDL model for Bolt Maker machine can be found [here](setup/adt/boltmaker_model.json).
   <img src="images/uploadmodel.png" />
 3. Create default/empty twins of the asset with a Twin Name same as the device id from IoT Central.